Mr. Blandings Builds His Dream House (novel): The real house

 The short story and novel were based on the author Eric Hodgins's experience with buying property and building a house in the Merryall area of the town of New Milford, Connecticut.
 The real house was completed in 1939, but was so expensive – his original budget was $11,000 but the final cost was about $56,000 – that Hodgins was forced to sell it.
 It was sold in 1945 for $38,000 to John Allard, a retired Air Force general.
-Hodgins unsuccessfully tried to buy the house back after receiving $200,000 in movie rights to the book.
+Hodgins unsuccessfully tried to buy the house back after receiving $200,000 in film rights to the book.
 In 1953, the house was sold to Ralph Gulliver, a fuel oil dealer in New Milford, who gave it to his son, Jack, in 1972.
 In 1980, the house was sold to the author and composer Stephen Citron and his wife, the biographer and novelist Anne Edwards.
 In 2004, the house was sold for $1.2 million.

 For nearly 20 years, Stewart and Harriet Bonnell lived next door to Blandings Way, on a parcel that was part of the original 31.5-acre Hodgins purchase.
 Over the years, portions of Blandings Way were sold off.
 The Bonnells have attempted to reassemble the property.
 When the main house came up for sale, they bought it, residing circa February 2010.

-Unlike in the book and the movie, Hodgins did not tear down the old farmhouse, but built the new house next to it.
+Unlike in the book and the film, Hodgins did not tear down the old farmhouse, but built the new house next to it.
 The farmhouse remained until at least the 1970s.

 Author and Fortune coworker Robert Cantwell was rumored to have been the inspiration for many of the scenes in the novel.
 Cantwell had encouraged Hodgins to purchase a property not far from his own house in Sherman, Connecticut, and Cantwell's two daughters had the same names as the two daughters in the novel: Betsy and Joan.